 Backup Best Practices for Different IT Systems

-Now, let’s review best practices for backing up different components of an IT infrastructure.
+Now, let’s review backup best practices for different components of an IT infrastructure.

 - Divide the server disk into different partitions: Assign 30 – 50 GB to the operating system, and then create a different partition for storing the data.
 Since system files mostly remain unaltered after the initial configuration, it’s a good idea to separate them from working data.

 - Back up the system partition using image-level backup, which is convenient for recovery.
-Use of the Synthetic Full Backup feature will diminish the time required to perform this type of backup.
+The use of the Synthetic Full Backup feature will diminish the time required to perform this type of backup.

 - For the data partition, use the file-level plan with the Block-Level Backup option enabled.
 This will help to skip unmodified files and accelerate the upload process.
 Make block-level updates every night.